carbon-language/carbon-lang/docs/design/generics/overview.md

 Summary of how Carbon generics work:

--   _Generics_ are parameterized functions and types that can apply generally.
+-   _Generics_ are compile-time parameterized functions, types, and other language constructs.
+Those parameters allow a single definition to apply more generally.
 They are used to avoid writing specialized, near-duplicate code for similar situations.
+-   The definition of a _checked_ generic is typechecked once, without having to know the specific values of the generic parameters it is instantiated with.
+    Typechecking the definition of a checked generic requires a precise contract specifying the requirements on the argument values.
--   Generics are written using _interfaces_ which have a name and describe methods, functions, and other entities for types to implement.
+-   For parameters that will be used as types, those requirements are written using _interfaces_.
+Interfaces have a name and describe methods, functions, and other entities for types to implement.
 -   Types must explicitly _implement_ interfaces to indicate that they support its functionality.
 A given type may implement an interface at most once.
 -   Implementations may be declared inline in the body of a class definition, or out-of-line.
--   Types may extend an implementation declared inline, in which case you can directly call the interface's methods on those types.
+-   Types may _extend_ an implementation declared inline, in which case you can directly call the interface's methods on those types.
--   Out-of-line implementations may be defined in the library defining the interface.
+-   Out-of-line implementations may be defined in the library defining the interface rather than the type.
--   Interfaces are used as the type of a generic type parameter, acting as a _facet type_.
+-   Interfaces may be used as the type of a generic parameter.
+Interfaces are _facet types_, whose values are the subset of all types that implement the interface.
 Facet types in general specify the capabilities and requirements of the type.
+The value of a interface is called a _facet_, and are not types, but are usable as types.
-Types define specific implementations of those capabilities.
-Inside such a generic function, the API of the type is [erased](terminology.md#type-erasure), except for the names defined in the facet type.
+-   With a template generic, the concrete argument value used by the caller is used for name lookup and typechecking.
+With checked generics, that is all done with the declared restrictions expressed as the types of bindings in the declaration.
+Inside the body of a checked generic with a facet parameter, the API of the facet is just the names defined by the facet type.
 -   _Deduced parameters_ are parameters whose values are determined by the values and (most commonly) the types of the explicit arguments.
-Generic type parameters are typically deduced.
+Generic facet parameters are typically deduced.
--   A function with a generic type parameter can have the same function body as an unparameterized one.
-Functions can freely mix generic, template, and regular parameters.
+-   A function with a generic facet parameter can have the same function body as an unparameterized one.
+Functions can freely mix checked, template, and regular parameters.
 -   Interfaces can require other interfaces be implemented.
 -   Interfaces can [extend](terminology.md#extending-an-interface) required